 Writing isn’t always pen to paper (or fingers to keyboard).

-Try some of these others way to capture your thoughts.
+Try some of these other ways to capture your thoughts.
 Something just might spark your creativity and unleash a river of words.

 - Take a voice recorder with you on a walk through the woods.
 Something about nature inspires and lets your mind create connections that you don’t see when you’re staring at the blank screen.